ccnmtl/compiled/content/articles/footprints-authorization.md

 author_url: http://ctl.columbia.edu/about/team/sdreher/
 lede: "Implementing complex authorization rules for a Django-based application was simplified by the framework's permission & authorization classes at the class-level.
-Instance-level permissioning proved to be more complicated"
+Instance-level permissioning proved to be more complicated."
 poster: poster-footprints-authorization.jpg
 poster_source: ""
 poster_sourceurl: ""